Afzal2003/Data_Analysis_BI_Dashboard-2-/README.md

 🔹 Add company branding & themes for a professional look.

 🔹 Publish the report to Power BI Service and share insights.

+## 📊 Dashboard Design & Features
+### The dashboard is built with a clean and interactive layout, including:

+🔹 Revenue Breakdown: Year-wise & channel-wise revenue trends

+🔹 Sales Team Performance: Sales by supervisors, managers & salespersons

+🔹 Category Analysis: Food vs. Drink sales insights

+🔹 Order & Quantity Metrics: Understanding total sales volume

+🔹 Geographical & Managerial Performance: Contribution analysis

+## 📊 Insights & Findings

+🔍 Revenue Trends: Sales peaked in 2020 with $10.2M revenue, but a decline was observed in 2021.

+🔍 Top Contributors: Diego Araujo & Diego Carvalho led the revenue generation.

+🔍 Channel Performance: Distributors drove the highest sales, followed by online and retail channels.

+🔍 Category Insights: 91.1% of sales came from Food products, while Drinks contributed 8.9%.

+🔍 Salesperson Performance: Carla Ferreira was the top-performing salesperson with $4.7M revenue.

+## ✅ Conclusion
+This Power BI dashboard provides deep insights into sales performance for the food & beverage industry.
+It helps businesses track revenue trends, product performance, and sales efficiency.
+Future improvements can include customer segmentation, seasonal trend analysis, and predictive modeling for better decision-making.